 Are you unemployed or under-employed?
-Have you been laid off or been notified there will be a lay-off?
-If so, you might qualify for a government grant that can really help you get trained, certified and placed in your new job.
+Have you been laid off or received a notice of lay-off?
+If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new career.
 There is no out-of-pocket for you.
-Let’s see if you qualify!
+Let’s see if you are eligible!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
-Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much stronger than average.
+Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
 Some markets are stronger than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the amount of certified workers is very low.
-The cyber-crime epidemic is expected to triple the number of open positions over the next five years.
-Employers badly need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the supply of qualified workers is very small.
+The cyber-crime epidemic is expected to triple the number of job openings over the next 5 years.
+Employers badly need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

 If you have prior management experience, one of the strongest job opportunities is in project management.
 In the Tampa/St. Petersburg job market the demand is especially strong for project managers and pays quite well.
-The Project Management Professional (PMP) is the most sought after credential for this field.
-Forbes magazine ranked this certification number two for 2019.
-Other certifications in this field include ITIL, PMI-Agile and Scrum Master
+The Project Management Professional (PMP) is the most sought after certification for this field.
+Forbes magazine consistently ranks this certification in the top 5 each year.
+Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

-Responsible executive secretaries perform several administrative jobs and clerical tasks.
-Duties include providing support to managers and employees, helping in every day office needs and managing the company’s general administrative requirements.
-The more skilled executive secretaries can make a surprisingly good salary if they have the necessary requirements.
-Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.
+Responsible administrative assistants perform several administrative jobs and clerical tasks.
+Duties include providing assistance to managers and employees, helping in daily business needs and being responsible for the company’s general administrative requirements.
+The more skilled administrative assistants can make a surprisingly good salary if they have the necessary skills.
+Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-WIOA provides no cost training grants to aid workers get trained, certified and placed in big demand careers such as IT, cyber-security, business intelligence, project management and more.
-The idea is that there are careers in which there are not enough certified workers and there are declining careers in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing no cost funding for job training in big demand fields to those who qualify for this grant.
-This training is intended to make your skills marketable so you can get hired and get back into the workforce.
+It provides free training grants to aid workers get trained, certified and placed in high demand careers such as information technology, cyber-security, business analysis, project management and more.
+The idea is that there are careers in which there are not enough qualified workers and there are declining careers in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) tries to fix this problem by providing free funding for career training in high demand fields to those who qualify for this grant.
+This training is designed to make your resume marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
-If you qualify, everything is covered, even the exam.
-The amounts vary by county but can be as high as $10,000 in some areas.
+If you are eligible, everything is covered, even the exam.
+The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must choose a program where there is a high expectation of employment.
+This is a jobs program so you must choose something where there is a high expectation of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select a career that is in high demand.
-For each approved career, there will be approved training plans to choose from.
+For each approved occupation, there will be approved training programs to choose from.

-The three most common categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you could be eligible as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could be eligible under Adult Low Income.
-For youths age 18-24, you might be eligible if you are not currently in school.
-You must also be determined to be “suitable.”
+The three most prevalent categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you could be eligible as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could be eligible under Adult Low Income.
+For youths age 18-24, you might be eligible if you are not enrolled in school.
+You must also be found to be “suitable.”
 This is not an entitlement.
-The process is perplexing so it is best to talk with us first to see if you qualify.
+The process is perplexing so it is best to consult with us first to see if you are eligible.

-You need to select a program that can be completed in a short period of time that will increase your marketability enough to help get you placed.
-We look at the best ways to leverage your experience to add a certification that will make you attractive to hiring managers and easier to get hired.
-Some career choices are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You want a plan that can be completed in a short period of time that will raise your marketability enough to help get you hired.
+We look at the best ways to use your work history to add a certification that will make you attractive to recruiters and easier to place.
+Some occupations are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

 There is no charge to you if you qualify.
-Nothing to pay or any personal expenses.
+No reimbursement or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with a very bureaucratic government agency.
-The steps are as clear as mud.
-A lot of schools are hesitant to work with WIOA if they can avoid it.
-I highly recommend you work with an expert.
+We will be working with an extremely bureaucratic government agency.
+The steps are confusing.
+A lot of schools are averse to work with WIOA if they can avoid it.
+I strongly advise you consult with an expert.

 Yes!
-The whole purpose of this program is to help you get back in the workforce.
-We have partnered with a staffing company that has devoted a person to work at our facility exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your information in front of hiring managers.
-We work with over three thousand employers in Central Florida who use us for their training needs.
+The whole purpose of this grant is to help you get a job.
+We have partnered with a staffing firm that has dedicated a person to work at our location exclusively with our clients.
+She assists with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your information in front of hiring managers.
+We work with over 3,000 employers in Central Florida who use us for their training needs.
 A lot of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 WIOA Grant Expert

-I have over 20 years’ experience in higher education.
+I have over 20+ experience in higher education.
 I, too, was laid off from my position several years ago and had difficulty getting employed again because of ageism.
-Finally, I got back to work, but this time on the corporate side.
-Then I learned about the WIOA grant and knew what an opportunity this could be for the unemployed or people with a limited income.
-Many others do not relish working with it becase of all the bureaucratic paperwork.
-The regulations vary from one county to the next and are often changing.
-However, I have always been good at dealing with bureaucratic paperwork.
-My experience working in colleges gives me an in depth awareness of the many career choices and what it takes to get started.
-I now specialize in helping veterans, unemployed (and under-employed) workers who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
-Let’s see what you qualify for!
+Finally, I was able to get back into the workforce, but this time on the business side.
+Then I discovered the WIOA grant and knew what a godsend this could be for people who lost their jobs or people with a limited income.
+Many others do not like working with it becase of all the bureaucracy.
+The processes vary from one county to the next and are often changing.
+However, I have always been good at dealing with government bureaucracies.
+My experience working in career education gives me an in depth knowledge of the many career options and what it takes to get hired.
+I now specialize in helping veterans, unemployed (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
+Let’s see what you are eligible for!